More than real estate. A way of life.

 Where Caribbean heritage meets modern design.

 Sienna draws from the cultural roots of the Dominican Republic — Taíno heritage, local craftsmanship, Caribbean rhythms.
-This isn't a gated enclave disconnected from its surroundings.
 Architecture blends modern lines with natural materials and local design traditions.
-The cultural center hosts live music, art exhibitions, and seasonal festivals.
-Farm-to-table dining uses ingredients from the community organic gardens.
-Weekly markets feature local artisans and producers from Las Terrenas and Samaná.
+The Village Center inside Sienna Village hosts live music, art exhibitions, and seasonal festivals.
+Planned weekly markets feature local artisans and producers from Las Terrenas and Samaná.

 What this looks like day-to-day